Frequently Asked Questions

 All datasets are currently scoped to the Continental United States (CONUS), using 2020 TIGER/Line census tract boundaries as the standard geographic unit.
 Hawaii, Alaska, and U.S. territories are not currently supported.

 Linked datasets are delivered as CSV or Apache Parquet files, depending on the size and structure of the request.
-All deliveries include a data dictionary, match rate report, and a set of QA flag columns documenting data quality per variable.
+All deliveries include a data dictionary.
+Cohort linkage requests also include a match rate report and QA flag columns documenting geocoding quality and data completeness per variable.

 Match rate is the proportion of participants successfully linked to a given exposure dataset for each year.
 A match rate below 95% is flagged in the QA report, with a breakdown of unmatched records and likely causes — such as address quality, geographic edge cases, or dataset temporal gaps.